-The outcome of a Wave 2 intervention may mean:
+The outcome of an intervention may mean:

-- no further additional support is needed - an alternative Wave 2 Intervention will be more appropriate - the graduated response needs to be increased to Wave 3 provision.
+- no further additional support is needed - an alternative Intervention will be more appropriate - the graduated response needs to be increased

-At the end of the intervention, the outcomes are discussed with the child and the parent/carer, usually by the class teacher and recorded on an Initial Concern document.
+At the end of the intervention, the outcomes are discussed with the child and the parent/carer, usually by the class teacher and, where concerns are still present, recorded on an Initial Concern document.

-4.5 SEN Support (Wave 3 Provision)
+4.5 SEN Support

-Where progress following support at Wave 2 continues to be less than expected, the child will be identified as having SEN as they have not made adequate progress to interventions/ adjustments and good quality personalised learning (p88 SEN COP 2014).
+Where progress following support continues to be less than expected, the child will be identified as having SEN as they have not made adequate progress to interventions/ adjustments and good quality personalised learning (p88 SEN COP 2014).